Yale Bulldogs men's ice hockey: Allain era (2006–2025)

 In the 2012–2013 season, the Bulldogs won another Ivy League Championship.
 The team finished fourth in the 2013 ECAC tournament after losing to Union 0–5 in the semifinal and falling to Quinnipiac 0–3 in the third-place match.
 Despite their disappointing showing in the ECAC tournament, the Bulldogs qualified for the last at-large bid in the 2013 NCAA tournament thanks to Notre Dame's victory over Michigan in the CCHA Tournament final.
 In the first round of the NCAA tournament, the 15th-seeded Bulldogs shocked 2nd-seeded Minnesota, winning 3–2 after forward Jesse Root scored 9 seconds into the overtime period, the fastest overtime goal in the history of the NCAA tournament.
 The next day, the Bulldogs defeated North Dakota 4–1, earning them their first berth in the Frozen Four in 61 years.
 In the Frozen Four semifinal, Yale defeated University of Massachusetts Lowell 3–2 on captain Andrew Miller's overtime goal.
 In the final, the Bulldogs defeated 1st-overall-seeded Quinnipiac 4–0 for their first NCAA Division I National Championship.
 Two weeks after winning their first championship, longtime Yale coach, Tim Taylor, died at the age of 71, he had been the coach for the Bulldogs prior to Keith Allain.

 The 2013–2014 season was an off-year for the Bulldogs after finishing 3rd in the Ivy League and being eliminated in the quarterfinal round of the 2014 ECAC tournament in a 0–2 series with Quinnipiac.
 Yale looked to rebound in the 2014–15 season and successfully did by capturing their 12th Ivy League Championship.
 For the second year in a row the Bulldogs were eliminated in the quarterfinal round of the ECAC tournament in a 1–2 series with Harvard.
 The Bulldogs still received an at-large bid to the 2015 NCAA tournament thanks to Harvard's victory over Colgate in the ECAC Tournament final and Boston University's victory over University of Massachusetts Lowell in the Hockey East Tournament final.
 In the first round of the NCAA tournament, the 14th-seeded Bulldogs faced off against 3rd-seeded Boston University, losing 2–3 after Terrier forward Danny O'Regan scored in the overtime period.

 In August of 2025, Allain announced his retirement.
 Due to the short time frame for the upcoming season, Joe Howe, who had been an assistant coach since 2021, was named interim head coach while a national search for a full time coach would take place following the 2025–26 season.

+On April 20, 2026, Jeff Hamilton was announced as the new Malcolm G. Chace Head Coach of Men's Hockey.
+He is a Yale College alum who captained the team.
+He is also the program's all time leading scorer.